LADI/jack-select/jack-select.1.rst

 usage: jack-select [-h] [--version] [-a] [-c PATH] [-d] [-i] [-v] [preset]

+A systray app to set the JACK configuration from QjackCtl presets via DBus.

 positional arguments:
   preset                Configuration preset to activate on startup.